MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/5-plan-to-deploy-sensor.md

 ### Define certificate settings

 In the **Certificates** tab, deploy the SSL/TLS certificate settings.
-It's best practice to use a CA-signed certificate that's more secure, however in our test environment the self-signed certificate is secure enough. <!-- split sentence at However?-->
+It's best practice to use a CA-signed certificate that's more secure, however in our test environment the self-signed certificate is secure enough.

 Once these tasks are performed the sensor deployment process is complete and it can send data to the Azure portal.